ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S14/vik_solution_slides.md

 | Tax                 | (200,000$\times$.15) |  |                    |           |
 | __V-G ATOI__        | __170,000__          |  |                    |           |

-__PTOI: pre-tax operating income, ATOI: after-tax operating income.__

 ## Note the following:

 1. The Swiss and the headquarters see the same after tax income numbers.
 The Swiss will prefer lower transfer prices, but the US will not agree, and the tax authorities will not permit it.
 2. We are ignoring the ability to carry forward tax losses.
 2. The US will agree to produce at this amount (it covers their opportunity cost).
 3. This transfer price moves as much income as possible out of the US into Switzerland.

 ## Option 2: Sell in the Brazilian Market: